davejachimiak/waiter/README.md

 variable `ENV` set to `development`.
 It would run `cabal build` when files with the regex `hs$` in the `./lib` tree change.
-After all build processes finish, it would kill the previous `./blog-server` process and starts a new one with the newly built binary.
+After all build processes finish, it would kill the previous `./blog-server` process and start a new one from the newly built binary.

 ### Required:
 #### SERVER_COMMAND